This DIY Removable Wallpaper post is supported by Graham & Brown, a company I love! All opinions are my own.

-I found a wallpaper pattern that I loved though, and decided to do a little experimenting.
-This DIY removable wallpaper in the kitchen is the result!
+I found a wallpaper pattern that I loved though and decided to do a little experimenting.
+This DIY removable wallpaper is the result!

 The paper should peel right off the wall when you’re ready to remove it.
 I was concerned that there would still be some paste left on the wall after removing the paper though, and I wanted to avoid repainting when I move out of my apartment.

 With a little experimenting, I found a way to create a DIY removable wallpaper that should come right off when I’m ready to move.
 This technique is perfect for any small space, like a kitchen or bathroom backsplash.

 I’m absolutely obsessed with how amazing it turned out, and I keep peeking into my kitchen to check it out!
 The bold text creates a unique focal point, and the wallpaper has a fun British flair.

 I wanted to carry the Eureka trend over to the opposite side of my kitchen, too.
 Graham & Brown’s Lit Star was just what I was looking for.

 I love decorating with color and unique items, and this star marquee light is such a cool and quirky touch in my kitchen!
 This oversized star has a rustic, gold finish that gives it plenty of character.

 This star marquee light is battery operated and has a small built in switch (see it at the top of the star below?), which means no dangling cords … yay!